ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

   - Existing legacy systems that support the above, but can be difficult or expensive to change

-The combination of all these challenges creates an *inertia* - they find it hard to move the business towards any goal.
+The combination of all these challenges creates *inertia* - they find it hard to move the business towards any goal.

 ## Common 'Go Digital' Strategies